turbot/steampipe-plugin-scaleway/docs/tables/scaleway_kubernetes_pool.md

   autoscaling is false;
 ```

-### List kubernetes pool with Kubernetes version is inferior to 1.24
+### List kubernetes pools with Kubernetes version inferior to 1.24

 ```sql
 select